Yaddo

 On our first Friday in New York, Curtis had a half day of work so we set out once again to explore another new site in Saratoga.
 Like I said before, we don’t really have a bucket list, we’re just taking advantage of what chances we get to see attractions both near and not-so-near.
 I had heard and seen pictures of Yaddo Gardens — and heard that they were both free and dog friendly — so to Yaddo Gardens we went!
 We have no idea how long we’ll be here, but just in case we aren’t here when the flowers are in full bloom, we thought it was necessary to visit now at the tail end of the season.

-When we first arrived and were walking through, it really felt like we were visiting another Southern Plantation — only not paying a ton of money just to walk through the gardens.
+When we first arrived and were walking through, it really felt like we were visiting another Southern historic site — only not paying a ton of money just to walk through the gardens.
 There was the big gorgeous mansion, water fountains, statues, trails, and of course, flowers all around.
 There were others visiting, but it wasn’t crowded at all and we were alone for most of our walk.

 I did some research on it later and learned that there is a lot more to this place that makes it so special.
 Yaddo was founded in 1900.
 Its original owners, Spencer and Katrina Trask, bought and created this place as a peaceful retreat spot to get away from the city.
 They had 4 children, but all of them passed away at a young age.
 Not having any heirs to take over their family estate, the Trasks decided to use their land for a new purpose: as a retreat for artists to come and stay and be able to have a quiet place to create.
 The residency is completely free to artists who are accepted — the funding is now provided by private donors, usually artists who have stayed previously.
 To learn more, visit their website here.